jstac/production_chains/README.md

 # Production Chains

-Code that accompanies the paper *Span of Control, Transacion Costs and the Structure of Production Chains* by Tomoo Kikuchi, Kazuo Nishimura and John Stachurski.
+Code that accompanies the paper *Span of Control, Transaction Costs and the Structure of Production Chains* by Tomoo Kikuchi, Kazuo Nishimura and John Stachurski.